 Overview

-It is estimated that there are around 200 boaters living on Oxford’s canals, with half of them being visiting boaters.
+It is estimated that there are around 140 boaters living on Oxford’s canals, with 70% of them being visiting boaters.
 However, there are limited locations where electrical power is available for boaters – especially for short-stay moorings.

 Without direct access to electricity, boaters are often forced to run diesel engines to charge up their batteries and/or to burn wood or coal to heat their houseboats, both of which have been proven to be harmful to human health.

-Working with the Canal & River Trust, we are looking at installing 'eco-moorings’ to provide boaters with a clean energy alternative and reduce their reliance on diesel engines, generators and wood burners for their day-to-day energy needs.
+Working with the Canal & River Trust, we have installed 'eco-moorings’ to provide boaters with a clean energy alternative and reduce their reliance on diesel engines, generators and wood burners for their day-to-day energy needs.

-The project will see the installation of three ‘eco-moorings’, consisting of three electric pillars, each containing two sockets which will enable up to six visiting boaters to plug into and connect to the grid.
+The project saw the installation of three ‘eco-moorings’, consisting of three electric pillars, each containing two sockets which will enable up to six visiting boaters to plug into and connect to the grid.

-Five of the sockets will be 16-amp, while one socket will be 32-amp to allow for the trialling of electric propulsion boats (e-boats).
-All sockets will have the capability to easily upgrade to 32-amp based on future demand.
+Five of the sockets are 16-amp, while one socket is 32-amp to allow for the trialling of electric propulsion boats (e-boats).
+All sockets have the capability to easily upgrade to 32-amp based on future demand.

 - Reduce the levels of exposure of boaters, local residents, regular commuters and visitors to harmful pollutants